Last update: 6/5/2021

 Zambia’s four international airports, Kenneth Kaunda International Airport, Simon Mwansa Kapwepwe International Airport, Harry Mwanga Nkumbula International Airport, and Mfuwe International Airport, are all open and commercial flights are operating.

 Travelers must wear masks and abide by social distancing rules.
-They will also be subject to health screenings and have to complete a Traveler Health Questionnaire on arrival.
+They will also be subject to health screenings and may potentially undergo random testing on arrival.

 Where to get a PCR test in Zambia – COVID-19 testing in Zambia

 Your country may require you to take a PCR test in order to fly back home.
-If you need to get tested in Zambia, here is a list of places where you can get a PCR test.
+If you need to get a PCR test in Zambia, here is a list of places where you can get a PCR test.